syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 #### LostFocus

-If the validation mode is `LostFocus`, the value will be validated when the editor lost its focus.
-By default the [ValidationMode] is `LostFocus`
+If the validation mode is `LostFocus`, the value will be validated when the editor loses its focus.
+By default, the `ValidationMode` is `LostFocus`.

 #### PropertyChanged